Boybuloq: Exploration

-In 2022 a 20-member Russian expedition Boybuloq 2022 took place in August, again organized in the framework of SGS and ASU, led by Vadim Loginov.
+In 2022 a 20-member Russian expedition called Boybuloq 2022 took place in August, again organized in the framework of SGS and ASU, led by Vadim Loginov.
 It only operated in Boybuloq.
-The base camp was established at 2.770 meters above sea level, 120 meters above the cave.
+The base camp was established at 2770 m a. s. l., 120 meters above the cave.
 The only goal was to explore any possibility of connecting the cave to Višnevskij.
 There were four working groups.
 The diving group of two explored three siphons.
-Two were too narrow to pass, the third they successfully dived through.
-Upstream a large tunnel followed, one of the two divers explored a short distance and returned.
+Two were too narrow to pass, while they successfully dived through the third.
+Upstream, a large tunnel followed; one of the two divers explored a short distance and returned.
 Exploration of this part of the cave was postponed, since a lot of equipment is required for climbing after the siphons.
 The scouting group, also of two, checked the side tunnels and meanders in the vicinity.
-They found several smaller tunnels which all ended in narrows.
+They found several smaller tunnels, which all ended in narrows.
 No draught in the direction of Višnevskij was found.
 The climbing group, again of two, explored the upper floors of the cave.
-They discovered several closed loops, of a chimney which led to a horizontal tunnel, ending with a pit that brought them down into the already known part of the cave.
-At the end of expedition they climbed a 170-meter high chimney, wide enough, which continued with a tunnel, presumably leading in the direction of the Višnevskij cave.
+They discovered several closed loops, of a chimney which led to a horizontal tunnel, ending with a pit that brought them down into the already-known part of the cave.
+At the end of expedition they climbed a 170-meter-high chimney, wide enough, which continued with a tunnel, presumably leading in the direction of the Višnevskij cave.
 Due to the lack of time they returned.
 The mining team of four was widening the narrows in the projected direction to Višnevskij cave.
-They advanced around 20 meters, there was no draught to follow.

-The cave depth did not change, around 1 km of new tunnels were explored, no survey was made.
+They advanced around 20 meters; there was no draught to follow.
+The cave depth did not change; around 1 km of new tunnels were explored; no survey was made.